Pharmaceutical Benefits Scheme

 The Pharmaceutical Benefits Scheme (PBS) is a program of the Australian Government that subsidises prescription medication for Australian citizens and permanent residents, as well as international visitors covered by a reciprocal health care agreement.
-The PBS is separate to the Medicare Benefits Schedule, a list of health care services that can be claimed under Medicare, Australia's universal health care insurance scheme.
+Established under the National Health Act 1953, the PBS is separate to the Medicare Benefits Schedule, a list of health care services that can be claimed under Medicare, Australia's universal health care insurance scheme.

+The PBS began in 1948, following a national referendum in 1946 that granted the federal government legal authority over provision of pharmaceutical services (among other health and social services).
+Starting from a list of 139 "life-saving and disease preventing" medicines in 1948, the PBS subsidises more than 900 prescription medicines as of 2026.

 The out-of-pocket amount for some medications has increased since 1960, with increased subsidies for concession holders beginning in 1983.
 Safety nets were introduced in 2000 and expanded in 2004, limiting the total out-of-pocket expense singles or families would pay per year for health care in Australia.